Flights to Palma, Mallorca

 Option 1 via Palma city centre

 Bus number A1 shuttles between Palma airport and Palma City, leaving every 15 minutes and costs 5 euros.
 Departures from the airport leave between 6.10am and 2.15am, every 15 minutes and the journey takes 20 minutes.
-Get off the shuttle airport bus at Plaza España (also the train station), which is the second stop after you see the large "El Corte Ingles" store on the right hand side.
-The stops are announced from the tannoy system, so listen out for "Plaza España".
+Get off the bus at Plaza España (also the train station), which is the second stop after you see the large "El Corte Ingles" store on the right hand side.
+The stops are announced from the tannoy system and also displayed on the TV screen, so listen out for "Plaza España".
 Then go underground to catch bus number 301 to Puerto Pollensa, timetable at: http://www.tib.org/portal/en/web/ctm/autobus/linia/301

 Bus number A32 takes you all the way from the airport to Alcudia (then onto Can Picafort if you fall asleep).
-The timetable is here: https://www.tib.org/en/linies-i-horaris/autobus/-/linia/A32 and the price is 8.10 Euros, the A32 only runs in the peak holiday season.
+The timetable is here: https://www.tib.org/en/linies-i-horaris/autobus/-/linia/A32 and the price is 8.10 Euros, the A32 only runs in the peak holiday season, but they have introduced an A33 out of season.
 Get off the bus at the first stop in Alcudia, then cross the road to catch the 322 bus to Port de Pollenca, which will cost you 2.70 Euros.
 The 322 is a regular service that runs about every half an hour, but you can access the timetable here: https://www.tib.org/en/linies-i-horaris/autobus/-/linia/322 .
-Get off the 322 bus at the bottom of our road (carrer de la Cadernara), this is the second stop after leaving the coastline (see the route map on the link).
-Don't worry if you miss the stop, the bus does a loop around the centre of town and stops again outside the Habitat apartments, which are at the top of our road.
+Get off the 322 bus at the bottom of our road (carrer de la Cadernara) at bus stop 'Gotmar 2', this is the second stop after leaving the coastline (see the route map on the link).
+Don't worry if you miss the stop, the bus does a loop around the centre of town and stops again outside the Habitat apartments (bus stop 'Gotmar Las Palmeras 2' stop, which is at the top of our road.
 By the time you've reached Alcudia on the A32 bus, you're only about 10km (6 miles) from the apartment and to save the hassle of another bus and a bit of a walk, a taxi will cost you about 15 Euros.